Lord of the Flies: the Novel and this Post

 Fast-forward to 2017 and my final summer class of my graduate studies.
 I am taking Digital Nostalgia, a study of how contemporary digital media influences society to be nostalgic for past media sources (video games, movies, shows, toys, etc.).
 Week 4’s assignment is the “epistemology (the investigation) of the remake.”
 Our goal is to pick a favorite show, movie, or game that has been remade, and compare it to the original to understand why it was remade, what changed, and who was its target audience.
 What immediately popped into my head when I saw this assignment on the syllabus?
 The Lord of the Flies movies.

-I will analyze the two movies by comparing and contrasting the portrayals of the two main characters: Ralph and Jack as plays out in the story to the other boys hinges on the combustive relationship between these two boys.
+I will analyze the two movies by comparing and contrasting the portrayals of the two main characters: Ralph and Jack as the combustive relationship between these two boys ultimately influences what happens to the other boys on the island.

 An Overview of the Movies